8bitbuddhist/nix-configuration/README.md

 # NixOS Configuration

 A full set of configuration files managed via NixOS.
-This project is an **unofficial** extension of the [Auxolotl system template](https://git.auxolotl.org/auxolotl/templates).
+This project uses the [Snowfall library](https://snowfall.org/guides/lib/quickstart).

 > [!WARNING]
 > DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY!
 These are my personal configuration files.
 I invite you to look through them, modify them, and take inspiration from them, but if you run `nixos-rebuild`, it _will completely overwrite your current system_!